oasisprotocol/oasis-core/docs/setup/deploying-a-runtime.md

 oasis-node registry runtime list -a $ADDR -v
 ```

+{% hint style="info" %}
-NOTE: might need to wait few seconds for an epoch transition so that the node
+You might need to wait few seconds for an epoch transition so that the node
 is registered and runtime gets resumed.
+{% endhint %}

 [node control status command]: ../oasis-node/cli.md#status